The more things change, they don’t!

-With the 2011 annual goal set, and your renewed aspirations to win that custom-made suit at next year’s sales conference, you may want to consider the following tips for coaching your internal to be all they can be!
+With your annual goal set, and your renewed aspirations to win that custom-made suit at next year’s sales conference, you may want to consider the following tips for coaching your internal to be all they can be!

 It makes us feel responsible and valued.

 More importantly, it makes us think you like and trust us enough to give us some power.

 Make sure you assign opportunities that are outside of your normal rotation; we can clearly demark our victories (we are all ego-maniacs too).